-It may also be mentioned that, pursuant to the Cartel Act, the Cartel Court is to clear a concentration even if the dominance test is full-filled in case the concentration is indispensable for maintaining or improving the international competitiveness of the undertakings involved and justified macro-economically.
+It may also be mentioned that, pursuant to the Cartel Act, the Cartel Court is to clear a concentration even if the dominance test is fulfilled in case the concentration is indispensable for maintaining or improving the international competitiveness of the undertakings involved and justified macro-economically.
 However, in practice, this provision hardly plays a role.

 Are ancillary restraints covered by the authority’s clearance decision?

 Regarding ancillary restraints, there are no clear rules in Austria.
 In practice, the European Commission’s Ancillary Restraints Notice is used as guidance.

 It should be noted that, according to jurisprudence, a parallel examination of facts under antitrust (prohibition of cartels) and merger aspects (creation of a dominant position) does not take place in Austrian merger control proceedings.
 Outside the scope of merger control, the behaviour in question must comply with the prohibition on cartels (which is to be evaluated by the undertakings concerned in a self-assessment).

 What is the earliest time or stage in the transaction at which a notification can be made?